 Tips for Success

 - Measure ingredients by weight.
-This recipe was written and tested using weight measurements (grams) instead of volume measurements (cups).
-For best results, use a food scale when making these sourdough pretzels.
+This recipe was tested with weight measurements (grams).
+For best results, use a food scale.

 - Find a warm spot.
-Yeast thrives in warmth (around 80°F).
-If your kitchen is cool, place the dough in the oven with the light on during bulk fermentation.
+Yeast loves warmth.
+If your kitchen's cool, place the dough in the oven with the light on during bulk fermentation.

-- Handle pretzels with care.
-Excessive handling before boiling and baking may cause the pretzels to lose their shape.
+- Handle shaped pretzels gently.
+Avoid excessive handling before boiling and baking to help them keep their shape.

 How to Make Sourdough Soft Pretzels